 BEARING IN MIND that this Resolution does not hold regulatory status within Contracting Parties and does not constitute a global technical regulation.

-RECOMMENDS that Contracting Parties and manufacturers refer to this [Mutual] Resolution when establishing studies used for the assessment of life cycle CO2 equivalent emissions in the framework of the 1958 or 1998 Agreements respectively.
+RECOMMENDS that Contracting Parties and manufacturers refer to this Mutual Resolution when establishing studies used for the assessment of life cycle CO2 equivalent emissions in the framework of the 1958 or 1998 Agreements respectively.

 Statement of technical rationale and justification